Plots#

 For decorations that depend on the time or location of the observer (e.g., the horizon and sun and moon positions) this method relies on the site location and time (as an mjd) set in the

-.
-Other decorations (e.g., the ecliptic and galactic plane) can be shown even whenmodel_observatory
+model_observatoryelement of theplot_dict, which should be of the classrubin_scheduler.scheduler.model_observatory.ModelObservatory.
+Other decorations (e.g., the ecliptic and galactic plane) can be shown even whenmodel_observatoryis not set.

 Bases: